sirasmu/CommandLineFun/using_vim.md

 Vim has several modes.
 Here are some descriptions of the most important modes:

 **NORMAL mode** also called command mode.
-E.g. pressing `dd` will delete an entire line instead of inserting characters.
+E.g. pressing `dd` will delete an entire line instead of inserting the characters "dd".

 **INSERT mode** ia entered by pressing `i` within NORMAL mode.
 It is used typing normally.
 To exit press `ESC` or `CTRL+c`.